telerik/ajax-docs/api/server/Telerik.Web.UI/PivotGridPagerStyle.md

 ## Properties

-###  IsDefault `Boolean`
+###  AlwaysVisible `Boolean`

-Gets a value indicating whether the default pager will be used, i.e. no
+Gets or set a value indicating whether the Pager will be visible regardless of
-            customizations have been made.

-###  IsPagerOnBottom `Boolean`

-Gets a value indicating whether the pager is displayed on the bottom of the
-            pivotgrid.

-###  IsPagerOnTop `Boolean`

-Gets a value indicating whether the pager is displayed on the top of the
-            pivotgrid.

-###  Mode `PivotGridPagerMode`

-Gets or sets the mode of Telerik PivotGrid Pager.
-The mode defines what the pager
-                will contain.
-This property accepts as values only members of the PivotGridPagerMode Enumeration.

-###  FirstPageToolTip `String`

-ToolTip that would appear if Mode is PrevNext for 'next' page button

-###  NextPageToolTip `String`

-ToolTip that would appear if Mode is PrevNext for 'next' page button

-###  GoToPageTextBoxToolTip `String`

-ToolTip that would appear if Mode is NextPrevNumericAndAdvanced for 'GoToPage' textbox

-###  ChangePageSizeTextBoxToolTip `String`

-ToolTip that would appear if Mode is NextPrevNumericAndAdvanced for 'ChangePageSize' textbox

-###  GoToPageButtonToolTip `String`

-ToolTip that would appear if Mode is NextPrevNumericAndAdvanced for 'GoToPage' button
+            the number of items.
+(See the remarks)

+#### Remarks
+In order to display the PivotGrid pager regardless of the number of records returned
+            and the page size, you should set this property to true.
+Its default value is false.

 ###  ChangePageSizeButtonToolTip `String`